TrelisResearch/arc-agi-2025/llm_python/experiment_notes.md

 ---
 ## Sept 2 2025
-[ ] Measure what "difficult" means, using gpt-5-nano.
+[x] Measure what "difficult" means, using gpt-5-nano and GPT-OSS-120B.
 [ ] Most-train on tricky and then inference.
 [ ] Make data pushes private.
 [ ] Test feedback including output grids.